 In 2008, when she became the first full-time director of the Women’s Philanthropy Institute (WPI) at the Indiana University Lilly Family School of Philanthropy, her main challenge was to grow and strengthen WPI’s research component — research that centers on the role of gender and philanthropy.

-This month, Mesch steps down after 10 years as WPI director.
+In 2018, Mesch stepped down after 10 years as WPI director.
 A recent blog on the Lilly Family School of Philanthropy website details the concerted and profound growth in research that happened under her leadership.

 “I wanted the public to view us as the go-to place for understanding gender and philanthropy,” Mesch tells writer Abby Rolland.
 “That vision was grounded in research.
 We would be the place where most, if not all of the research on gender and philanthropy would be conducted.